-I accept there is progress.
-I recognise the default measure will be an assumption that people are happy to have their information shared but I ask for a mechanism, and perhaps it is something that may be considered in the Dáil, to allow those probably quite few individuals who do not want their information shared without their knowledge to have the option to state they would prefer to engage directly with each body.
-It is a very small point but it is important for the dignity and element of choice of the person.
-This is with regard to amendment No. 20, which is the only amendment of particular concern to me in this grouping.
+I accept that there is progress.
+I recognise the default measure will be an assumption that people are happy to have their information shared, but I ask for a mechanism - perhaps it is something that may be considered in the Dáil - to allow those probably quite few individuals who do not want their information shared without their knowledge to have the option to state they would prefer to engage directly with each body.
+It is a very small point, but it is important for the dignity and element of choice of the person.
+This is with regard to amendment No. 20 which is the only amendment of particular concern to me in this grouping.

-The Minister may have a suggestion as to how to address the issue but he will understand the point I am trying to get to.
+The Minister of State may have a suggestion as to how to address the issue, but he will understand the point I am trying to get to.

 Government amendments Nos.
-18 and 35 arise directly out of discussions we had with Senator Higgins on the previous occasion, and they clear up some of the issues.
+18 and 35 arise directly out of discussions we had with Senator Higgins on the previous occasion and clear up some of the issues.

-I accept that my wording and my approach to this might not be perfect.
-It would neither serve the State nor the citizen well if the only means by which people can address what is in fairness a very small but, for many people, deeply personal concern, is through laborious journeys through our court system, through objections and the full mechanisms of the Data Protection Commissioner.
-Yes there are hefty complaint mechanisms in place but I think mechanisms of consent would be an easier way to deal with the issue.
+I accept that my wording and approach to this might not be perfect.
+It would neither serve the State nor the citizen well if the only means by which people can address what is in fairness a very small but, for many people, deeply personal concern, is through laborious journeys through the courts system, objections and the full mechanisms of the Data Protection Commissioner.
+Yes there are hefty complaint mechanisms in place, but I think mechanisms of consent would be an easier way to deal with the issue.

 I ask the Minister of State to reconsider my wording.
 I absolutely acknowledge that there has been a shift in this area.
 If we say we are concerned for the individual, we need to follow through by allowing a person to express concern.

-I will accept Senator Higgins's suggestion that I reflect further on this in advance of the Bill going to the Dáil.
+I will accept Senator Higgins's suggestion that I reflect further on this issue in advance of the Bill going to the Dáil.
 I think the Senator understands the reason I cannot accept the amendments today.
 I noted the contents of the letter that was published in the newspaper.
-I hope that some of the clarifications that have been given here today on the existing legal mechanisms that are in place will ease the concerns of the academics who have voiced them.
+I hope some of the clarifications that have been given on the existing legal mechanisms in place will ease the concerns of the academics who have voiced them.

-I hope the Senator will appreciate the constraint I have.
+I hope the Senator will appreciate the constraint I am under.
 Further amendments along the line may address some of the points she has raised.

 Before I proceed with the Bill, I wish to welcome Deputy Charlie McConalogue and his guests to the public Gallery.